codefreezing/PROJECT_1_335/README.md

 To manipulate each move of the ant, we use an array to store all the moves.

 Contents:
-index.html	(in folder main html )
+index.html	(in main folder)
-main.js	(in folder assets)
+main.js	(in assets folder)
-styles.css	(in folder assets)
+styles.css	(in assets folder)

 External Requirements: N/A

-Setup and Installation: Unzip the zip files and go to the index html folder, open the index.html to a browser
+Setup and Installation: Unzip the zip files and open the index.html to a browser

 Sample invocation: